Anw0514/ps4b_legacy/README.md

 ## Navigating CSS files

 #### `App.css`
-The custom css written entirely by yours truly.
+The custom css written entirely by me.
 Includes workarounds for weird Semantic-UI things, defaults for certain elements, and component-specific styling.
 Organized **alphabetically**

 #### `basic.css`
 classes that are really just css shorthands.
 Very generic and some was copied and pasted from the old site.
 If there's a class that's abbreviated or doesn't make much sense, it can probably be found here.
 There are subtitle comments for easier navigation.